gopi1001k/Personalized-News-Aggregator/README.md

 ```
 ## Screenshots and Videos

-- Screenshots and video of the working API endpoints are included in the **screenshots** and **video** folders.
+- Screenshots of the working API endpoints are included in the **screenshots** folders.
-- You can also checkout video of the working API endpoints is included in the below drive link:
+- Checkout video of the working API endpoints is included in the below drive link:
   ```bash
   https://drive.google.com/file/d/1oaWsy1wsqeoPvw7zhojcVsivqGr4b33F/view?usp=sharing
   ```